1st view of the land below

 • Trekking poles

-• Sleeping bag and camp mat (Shizu Hut is a basic free shelter with no bedding)
+• Sleeping bag and camp mat (if overnighting at the Shizu hut — a basic free shelter with no bedding)

 • Water: minimum 2.5 litres per person per day